-- The purpose of this section is to help the Operator understand that the property can impact water quality and why it is important to maintain the property according to this LTSWMP. - Describe site infrastructure, structural controls and any low impact development designs (LIDs) necessary to control and contain pollutants.
+- The purpose of this section is to help the Operator understand that the property can impact water quality and why it is important to maintain the property according to this LTSWMP. - Describe site infrastructure, structural controls and any low impact development designs(LIDs) necessary to control and contain pollutants.
 Identify the limitations of the infrastructure at controlling and containing pollutants.
 It is important the Operator, staff, service contractors and anyone else involved in onsite operations and activities understand the unique exposures, operations and infrastructure which impact the storm drain systems. - Describe both business operations and maintenance activities that generate pollutants. - Briefly identify the need for SOP that are necessary to compensate for the limitations of the site infrastructure and operations.
 Create SOPs to manage the site functions, and maintenance operations.
 Include the SOPs in Appendix B. - Refer to the LTSWMP example provided as a separate download to create the site descriptions required in this Section. - Generally most sites will have the following infrastructure listed in this Section, however, the designer is expected to add or remove descriptions to accurately represent the unique site infrastructure needing controls.

-Impervious Infrastructure, Including Parking, Sidewalk, and Flatwork
+Parking, Sidewalk and Flatwork

-Any sediment, leaves, debris, spilt fluids or other waste that collects on our parking lots and sidewalks will be cleaned up and thrown away as often as possible.
-Any remaining sediment will be carried by runoff to our storm drain inlets.
-This waste material will settle in our storm drain system and sumps in the inlet boxes.
+Any sediment, leaves, debris, spilt fluids or other waste that collects on our parking lots and sidewalks will be carried by runoff to our storm drain inlets.
+This waste material will settle in our storm drain system increasing maintenance cost and solid and dissolved waste in our runoff can pass through our system ultimately polluting waters of the state.

-Maintenance involves regular sweeping, but it can also involve pavement washing to remove stains, slick spots, and improve appearance when necessary.
-The Pavement Maintenance and the Pavement Washing SOPs are used to manage the pollutants associated with our pavements.
+Maintenance involves regular sweeping, but it can also involve pavement washing to remove stains, slick spots and improve appearance when necessary.
+Use our Pavement Maintenance and the Pavement Washing SOPs to manage pollutants that collect on our pavements.